shanalily/tag-label-sync/spec.md

 Default settings will have one way synchronization with VMSS tags as node labels.

-1. The controller runs as a deployment with 2 replicas.
+The controller runs as a deployment with 2 replicas.
 Leader election is enabled.

-2. The controller can be run with one of the following authentication methods:
+The controller can be run with one of the following authentication methods:
     - Service Principals.
     - User Assigned Identity via "Pod Identity".

-3. Configurable options include:
+Configurations can be specified in a Kubernetes ConfigMap.
+Configurable options include:
     - `syncDirection`: Direction of synchronization.
+Default is `arm-to-node`.
+Other options are `two-way` and `node-to-arm`.
     - `interval`: Configurable interval for synchronization.
     - `labelPrefix`: The node label prefix, with a default of `azure.tags`.
 An empty prefix will be permitted.
     - `resourceGroupFilter`: The controller can be limited to run on only nodes within a resource group filter (i.e. nodes that exist in RG1, RG2, RG3).
     - `conflictPolicy`: The policy for conflicting tag/label values.
 ARM tags or node labels can be given priority.
-ARM tags have priority by default.
-Another option is to ignore.
+ARM tags have priority by default (`arm-precedence`).
+Another option is to not update tags and raise Kubernetes event (`ignore`) and `node-precedence`.

-4. Sample YAML files for deployment, the options configmap, and managed identity will be provided with instructions on what to edit before applying to a cluster.
+Finished project will have sample YAML files for deployment, the options configmap, and managed identity will be provided with instructions on what to edit before applying to a cluster.

+Sample configuration for options ConfigMap:

 ```
 apiVersion: v1